 Mentoring has its origins in the Greek mythology.
 Since those days it has developed from a system supporting artisans and artists to a widespread method of learning and development.

 Aalto University's mentoring programme is about student-alumni mentoring, the purpose of which is to support the student's career design, promote professional development and act as a bridge between study and working life.
-The mentors are mainly Aalto University graduates - alumni - and actors (mentees) Aalto University master's students.
+The mentors are mainly Aalto University graduates - alumni - and actors (mentees) Aalto University master's and doctoral students.

 Instead of information transfer and giving instructions, mentoring is a goal-oriented and reciprocal process.
 The main responsibility for the mentoring relationship lies with the student who sets its goals.
 The mentor's role is to support and guide the student by sharing their experiences and offering different perspectives.